 Interested in hosting a project for a current Tufts student this season?
 Here’s how:

-Alumni can access the Jumbos4Jumbos program via The Herd under the Projects section in order to manage their entire project process.
+Alums can access the Jumbos4Jumbos program via The Herd under the Projects section in order to manage their entire project process.
 This will make the process seamless for you and the students looking to apply and partake in your opportunities.
-Alumni can self-manage the process via the portal and will be able to submit projects for review, manage their applicants and interviews, and close projects.
+Alums can self-manage the process via the portal and will be able to submit projects for review, manage their applicants and interviews, and close projects.
 On The Herd, you will have full autonomy to see student applications as they come in and decide who you want to reach out to for an interview and/or to offer them the project.

 As a project owner, you will be responsible for reviewing candidates, setting up interviews, hiring, and informing your pool of applicants once the project has been filled.
 You will also be expected to submit the name of the student(s) you have selected once hiring is complete, and to update the “status” of your project as the program progresses (Pending Hire, Not Started, In Progress, Pending Review, Completed).